 As parents and caregivers, we need to train ourselves to think, “Oh, good, a tantrum.
 He trusts me, and he’s had quite a day!” or “Ahhh.
 She’s going to cry for awhile now.
 It’ll be nice to take some time to connect with her—I’ve been rushing all day long.”

 Used consistently, Special Time and Staylistening will provide a release valve for the tensions that cause a child to bite.
 It may take awhile—toddlers usually have a full storehouse of tension by the time they begin to bite.
 But if you listen until a child is done crying, you will him relax, and play more freely.
 He will show you more of the emotional storms he hopes you’ll help him with, rather than tightening up until he lashes out.

 Toddlers may also bite when times are especially sweet and close

 Sometimes, a parent will be snuggling and playing affectionately with their delighted toddler. when their child bites them out of the blue.
 It’s a shock, and feels like an insult!
 After it happens a second time, parents become wary of playing at close range.
 They can’t understand why their own child bites them during the sweetest of playtimes.
+Why does this happen?

 The chance to snuggle and laugh and have a parent beam at him delightedly is deeply reassuring for a child.
 He absorbs as much of the parent’s love and delight as he can.
 He feels safe.
 So his instinct to signal for help takes over.
 A bite in the middle of warm, close play means, “I’m ready to tell you about some big feelings, but I need you to help me release them.”